 -

 The ability to understand customer behaviour is essential in tailoring financial products and services.
-BI tools analyze customer data in order to identify preferences, spending habits, and financial goals.
-This allows institutions to offer personalized solutions that improve customer satisfaction and loyalty.
+BI tools analyse customer data in order to identify preferences, spending habits, and financial goals.
+This allows institutions to offer personalised solutions that improve customer satisfaction and loyalty.

 -